 So, because we do respect your privacy and we know that oversights happen, we won't cancel RespectMyPrivacy service for lack of funds.
 However, when you hit zero, we will apply the associated charge as a negative balance that you will have to clear before accessing any services.
 If you leave a balance negative due to unpaid privacy charges for more than 30 days, affected domains may be suspended for having invalid contact information.

 The best way to check this is to go to the Account Information panel for the overdrawn account and look at the "Estimated Recurring Activity" box.
 It will contain a "RespectMyPrivacy Service" line showing how many domains you have with privacy service and how many are prepaid.

-Naturally, issuing chargebacks can also result in a significant negative balance.
-Any chargeback-related negative balances must be resolved before you can cancel or access any services paid for by the charged-back funds.
-(For example, chargebacks are one of the few justifications ICANN allows for a registrar to suspend or seize a domain name.
+- Chargebacks can also result in a significant negative balance.
+You must resolve any chargebacks and related negative balances before you can cancel your membership or access any services paid for by the charged-back funds.
+ICANN allows chargebacks as one of the few justifications for a registrar to suspend or seize a domain name.
 We dispute all chargebacks as a matter of policy and take a dim view of people who file them.
 (Except in cases of credit card fraud, where we take a very dim view of the person using a stolen credit card with our service instead.)

 Vanishingly few members will ever see a negative balance.
 If you do, we hope you will correct it as soon as possible to ensure the successful operation of our services.